AC-AMunro/spdevfx-calendar-feed-webpart/README.md

 This solution contains 2 web parts which use event feeds from various sources.

 - Event Feed Summary
+  > This web part displays a Film Strip view of the events from a single Feed Provider.
 - Event Feed Calendar
+  > This web part displays a Calendar using react-big-calendar.
+  >
+  > It supports multiple Feed Providers, and allows toggling visibility of individual Feeds when configured with multiple providers.

 It supports the following types of feeds: